-Breena Clarke (Fiction) is the author of two historical novels set in the Georgetown neighborhood of Washington, D.C.
+Breena Clarke (Fiction) is the author of three historical novels.
 Her debut novel, River, Cross My Heart (1999) was an October 1999 Oprah Book Club selection.
-Clarke's critically reviewed second novel, Stand the Storm, is set in mid-19th century Washington, D.C. and was chosen by the Washington Post Book Review as one of 100 best for 2008.
+Clarke's critically reviewed second novel, Stand the Storm, is set in mid-19th century Washington, D.C.
+Her most recent novel, Angels Make Their Hope Here, is set in an imagined tri-racial community in the highlands of New Jersey.
 She is a graduate (B.F.A.) of Howard University.
-Breena Clarke is co-author with Glenda Dickerson of the playRemembering Aunt Jemina: A Menstrual Show, anthologized in Contemporary Plays by Women of Color and Colored Contradictions, An Anthology of Contemporary African-American Plays.
+Breena Clarke is co-author with Glenda Dickerson of the play Remembering Aunt Jemina: A Menstrual Show, anthologized in Contemporary Plays by Women of Color and Colored Contradictions, An Anthology of Contemporary African-American Plays.
 Her short fiction is included in Black Silk, A Collection of African American Erotica, and Street Lights: Illuminating Tales of the Urban Black Experience.
 Breena Clarke is an advisor to the board of A Room of Her Own Foundation and has offered writing workshops at AROHO retreats at Ghost Ranch in 2003, 2005 and 2011.
-She has recently completed a novel that is set in a mixed-race community in 19th century New Jersey.
+She is co-organizer of the Hobart Book Village Festival of Women Writers now in its third year.